dmak007/cert_demos/05_https_trusted/readme.md

-However, rather then needing to pass our certificate to every client that needs to talk to our HTTPS server, we can install our certificate into a 'trusted certificate store' (?)
+However, rather then needing to pass our certificate to every client that needs to talk to our HTTPS server, we can install our certificate into the system's trusted CA store.

 ## Setup